-IMPORTING FAILURE: when a wrong EURmail.txt is imported.
+IMPORT FAILURE: when a wrong EURmail.txt is imported in your database.
 It usually occurs when you fail to substitute the EURmail.txt that you have just received and import a previous one instead.

 INTERIM REPORT: a file containing the statistics extracted from the periodical auditing of the data.
 EURAP Interim Reports are released half-yearly (i.e. on May and on November).

 PATIENT: the pregnant woman.